skip to log on skip to main content

 Home Insurance

-Do I need insurance if my property is managed by strata?
+Would I benefit from insurance if my property is managed by strata?

-If you own or rent an apartment, townhouse, unit or any other dwelling in a residential complex, you may be unsure what's protected by your strata's insurance and what you need on top of this.
+If you own or rent an apartment, townhouse, unit or any other dwelling in a residential complex, you may be unsure what's protected by your strata's insurance and what you may benefit from on top of this.

-While some areas of your complex and dwelling are already insured by your strata, it pays to ensure that valuables in your home are covered.
+While some areas of your complex and dwelling are already insured by your strata, it’s important to ensure that valuables in your home are covered.

 What is strata insurance?

-Strata insurance covers shared or common property in a strata-managed complex, owners' corporation or body corporate-managed complex.
+Strata insurance helps cover shared or common property in a strata-managed complex, owners' corporation or body corporate-managed complex.

 The payment of strata insurance premiums are shared between owners of property titles and they're usually included as part of strata fees and levies.